 DU's Plan for the Southern Prairies and Playas

-Ducks Unlimited is seeking to raise $5.3 million in public and philanthropic funds to achieve our conservation goals in this region, including more than $1 million from generous philanthropic leaders like you.
+Ducks Unlimited is seeking to raise public and philanthropic funds to achieve our conservation goals in this region.
 Funding derived from the Southern Prairies and Playas Initiative enables Ducks Unlimited to conduct important science, public policy, and outreach efforts, as well as conserving the habitats important to waterfowl that migrate and winter in the region.
 DU's research and evaluation efforts are the foundation upon which our direct conservation programs and our policy and outreach work are based.

 Ducks Unlimited is working with a strong team of partners through the Playa Lakes Joint Venture to design and implement direct habitat conservation programs on private lands; expand and enhance historical large wetland basins on public lands that serve as migration stopovers, guide public policy to conserve valuable water resources, and evaluate impacts of wind and mineral energy development.
 DU also provides funding support for Playa Lakes Joint Venture science efforts for decision support systems that help strategically plan where conservation efforts will have the greatest impact.

 - Restoration and enhancement of key wetland basin habitat complexes with state and federal partners